Bird Cove

 Bird Cove is a town in the Canadian province of Newfoundland and Labrador.

+History

+Bird Cove was founded in 1873 by Michael Meaney and his family and was officially incorporated as a municipality on April 18, 1977.
+In the past, the inhabitants primarily made their living from fishing (lobster, cod, herring).
+The discovery of numerous archaeological sites in the 1990s led to the development of tourism.
+A total of 38 sites have been identified, including a significant Maritime Archaic settlement dating back to around 4350 BC.
+The 50 Centuries Interpretation Centre was established to showcase these finds.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Bird Cove had a population of 175 living in 81 of its 88 total private dwellings, a change of from its 2016 population of 179.
 With a land area of 7.69 km2, it had a population density of in 2021.